Supermagnum/FIS-Display/README.md

 ## 10. Possible screen upgrade

-Finding something that has a large enough active area is not easy, so this is only used as a example:
+Finding something that has a large enough active area and is compatible with the pico is not easy, so this is only used as a example:

 A possible future upgrade from the stock 64x88 monochrome FIS to a colour TFT: **MSP3525** — 3.5" IPS SPI module, ST7796 (no touch).

 **No firmware support for the updated screen or TFT icons is included in this repository** — the following is for implementers.